Bill Walton, Hall of Fame player who became a star broadcaster, dies of cancer at 71

 “Bill Walton’s passing is a sad tragedy.
 One of the great ones in UCLA basketball history,” Digger Phelps, who coached that Notre Dame team, posted Monday on social media.
 “We were great friends over the years.
 It won’t be the same without him.”

-UCLA went 30-0 in each of Walton’s first two seasons, and 86-4 in his career on the varsity.
+UCLA went 30-0 in each of Walton’s first two seasons, and 86-4 in his career on the varsity team.

 “My teammates … made me a much better basketball player than I could ever have become myself,” Walton said at his Hall of Fame speech in 1993.
 “The concept of team has always been the most intriguing aspect of basketball to me.
 If I had been interested in individual success or an individual sport, I would have taken up tennis or golf.”

-Walton led Portland to the 1977 NBA title, then got his second championship with the Celtics in 1986.
+Walton led Portland to the 1977 NBA title, then got his second championship with Boston in 1986.

 “Bill Walton was an icon,” said Jody Allen, the chair of the Trail Blazers.
 “His leadership and tenacity on the court were key to bringing a championship to our fans and defined one of the most magical moments in franchise history.
 We will always treasure what he brought to our community and the sport of basketball.”